LdM Florence Facilities and Services

 Download the LdM Florence campus map.

-The café is on the first floor of the LdM headquarters on via Faenza, 43.
-Meal plans are available.
-LdM Student Advisors or the barista at the counter are available for more information.
+The cafeteria is on the first floor of the LdM headquarters on via Faenza, 43.
+Meal plans are available, click here to learn more and purchase your meal plan card.

 Learn more about LdM Florence Library.